 As the sales rep, you're learning how the implant compares to the older product versions, how it’s features differentiate it from the competition, and how to respond to possible objections.

-What's great about augmented learning is that it's not only experiential and engaging, it is the ultimate personalized learning.
+What's great about augmented learning is that it's not only experiential and engaging; it is the ultimate personalized learning experience.
 Learners can literally control their own pace of learning and interact with objects that are not real to acquire understanding and knowledge.
-Stay tuned, we'll see where this technology takes us!

 Love cutting edge technology?

 Check out the latest and greatest software we made for Lenovo!See Lenovo Sync Now!